Jackie Cash

 10th May around 8.30pm

 Aly was lying on the sofa and Dan and Porter had left the room.
 Bear entered and started licking Aly in the face.
 He then became still and Aly became uncomfortable and started to sit up.
 Bear then growled and bit her in the face.
 When Aly cried out, Bear retreated and Dan came back in to the room and put Bear in his crate for the rest of the night.
-Aly had to visit the emergency room for treatment, and had two small puncture wounds in her cheek below her eye.2nd May evening
+Aly had to visit the emergency room for treatment, and had two small puncture wounds in her cheek below her eye.

 The family were at another family members house on the deck.
 Dan’s aunt stood up to leave and Bear growled at her.
 Bear did not move but Dan was ready to grab him if he did.